samhu1/samhu1/README.md

 A full-stack e-commerce website built with React and Node.js, featuring user authentication, product management, and payment processing.

 ### Project 3: Machine Learning Model
-Developed a machine learning model to predict customer churn using scikit-learn and TensorFlow.
+Developed a machine learning model to predict the next big topic using scikit-learn.

 ## GitHub Stats